Pipatooa/LaTeX-Hotkey-Formatter/readme.md

 `\l[name]` can be present anywhere within a string, and it will be replaced with the saved template with that name.
 If no template with that name, can be found, it will not be replaced.

 `\d[name]` can be used to delete a template.
+This flag can only be used on its own.

-This flag can only be used on its own - no other text must be present.
+To obtain a list of all templates, use `\lt`.
+This flag can only be used on its own.

 ### Requirements:
 Windows: